 What Is Green Beauty?

-The ethical part shines through in our use of natural, nontoxic ingredients and the absence of animal ingredients or animal byproducts in our skincare line.
-(We're even Leaping Bunny certified!)
+We use clean, nontoxic ingredients, and all our products are free of animal ingredients or animal byproducts.
+(We're even Leaping Bunny certified.)
 Now, why does that matter?
 Well, it's not just animals that benefit from being left out of the equation — using plant-based ingredients is better for the planet, too.
 Raising and processing livestock takes a huge toll on the environment.
 It depletes water, natural resources, and habitats and generates more greenhouse gas emissions than almost any other sector.
-Yikes!

 It's also not great for the environment to process the harmful chemicals that show up in some beauty products.
 Not only is it bad for your health to put these on your body, but imagine what happens when leftover toxic products get tossed into a landfill or make their way into the ocean — Mother Nature suffers.

 How to Tell if a Product is Green